verlok/verlok.github.io/about/index.md

   <a href="/">&larr; Home page</a>
 </nav>

-Hello, I'm Andrea, and I love to craft websites with the user experience at the center, which I care about in every detail.
-Recently I've been counting and I realized that I'm a programmer for 30 years\*.
+Hello, I'm Andrea, and I love to craft and/or optimise websites.
+I'm passionate about user experience and especially web performance.
+I've been programming since I was 9, which was 3.5 decades ago.

 <figure class="about-face">
   <div class="about-face__spacer">